3kh0/ext-remover/README.md

 The screenshot below was preformed on 108.0.5359.75 (Official Build) (64-bit) on the stable channel.

 This has been tested and does work but has varying levels of success, you will need access bookmarklets (or inspect if your school is dumb like that) and access to a manifest.json page of a extension.
+Example: chrome-extension://gndmhdcefbhlchkhipcnnbkcmicncehk/manifest.json (Try this link)

 Run the code below, replace the echoontop with the extension ID you want to disable.